bigzijing/Geopython-Conference-2018/README.md

 With the Processing Graphic Modeler open, we can now visualize and build Task 2.1.3
 1. Name the Model `Autobahn Buffer` and the Group `vector`
 2. On the bottom left, click on Input if it is not already selected, and drag Vector Layer into the blank canvas
-3. Name it `Autobahn Buffer` and under Geometry type, select Line as we only want it to exclusively deal with line geometries
+3. Name the parameter name `Autobahn` and under Geometry type, select Line as we only want it to exclusively deal with line geometries
 4. Drag a Number under Input into the canvas, and name it `Buffer Distance`, you may choose to fill in the other fields
 5. On the bottom left, click on Algorithms, and in the searchbar, type 'Buffer', and drag the Algorithm called Buffer into the canvas, making sure it is under *Vector Geometry* and not any other algorithm provider
-6. In the Input Layer field, select `Autobahn` from the dropdown menu, in the Distance field, type `@bufferdist`, and in the Buffered field, type *Output Layer Name*
+6. In the Input Layer field, select `Autobahn` from the dropdown menu, in the Distance field, type `@bufferdistance`, and in the Buffered field, type *Output Layer Name*
 7. On your canvas, you should see that **Buffer Distance** and **Autobahn** are connected as inputs to **Buffer** which gives an output named **Output Layer Name**
 8. On the menu toolbar, click on the green arrow Run Model or press F5 to run the model
 9. Under Autobahn, select your Autobahn vector layer from the drop down menu, under Buffer Distance, type in **20** and under Output Layer Name, type **Autobahn 20** and run it
 10. Let the Model run and after processing, you should see the output vector on your main QGIS window

+[Insert photo of the modeler]

 #### Task 2.3.
 Recreating the same function using a standalone script
 Now that you visualized your steps, you can now try to translate them into actual Pythonic code on the Python Console\